xebia-functional/macroid/macroid-akka/README.md

 }
 ```

+Do not forget to call `actorSystem.shutdown()` when the activity is finished.

 Now the idea is that we create an actor per each fragment.
 The actors will live as long as the activity lives.
 The fragments, on the other hand, come and go, as they normally do.
 Thus our actors can be “attached” and “detached”
 from the user interface they control.